jeffrose/emitter/docs/api.md

 ### Emitter.prototype.emitEvent

 Execute the listeners for the given event `type` with the supplied `data`.
-This does not support namespaced events.
+This a lower-level function and does not support namespaced events.

 ####`Emitter.prototype.emitEvent( type, data ) -> Boolean`